ArchanaPrasad/PhysicalIQA/README.md

  1. Executed the stable branch of the ai2 model on my local computer.
     * Installed dependencies to run the project.
     * The program ran into CUDA out of memory exception while still executing the first Epoch.
- 2. Implemented the Master branch of the model.
+ 2. Implemented the master branch of the model.
     * Resolved dependencies.
     * Ran into AttributeError.
 Tried to fix the error by modifying the code, could not resolve the issues successfully.
- 3. Learning the use of PyTorch with respect to its use in RoBERTa.
+ 3. Learning the use of PyTorch with respect to how it implements BERT and RoBERTa.
  4. Investigating the dataset to comprehend how the model is trained and what might be changed to help improve accuracy of the system.